Diary of Denis Patrick (alias Rupert Bert Patrick), 1941-1945 - Part 7

 & sit down beside you, pull

-a hair out of your leg ( we wore
+a hair out of your leg (we wore

-short pants) and say "nice" , some
+short pants) and say "nice") Some

-of them were quite attractive in
+of them we quite attractive in

 a Spanish way but I'm afraid I

-wasn't inspired very much - [they]
+wasn't inspired very much - they

-remaining decorations in these
+remaining decorations in their

 cafes were sexy paintings of

-nude women - we had to be back
+nude women - We had to be back

-on board by 3am and I was glad
+on board by 3. am. and I was glad

 to get the smell of the place out

-of my nostrils.
+of my nostrils -

 The Panama Canal was a sight